DataScience-ArtificialIntelligence/OOPsJava/Huffman_Dijkstra_LongestCommonSubSequence/ReadMe.txt

 3.Backtracking: Once the table is populated, we backtrack to reconstruct the LCS and track the start and end indices in both sequences.
 4.Output: The LCS, its length, and the start and end indices in both sequences are written to the output file.
 Additionally, the matching LCS is highlighted within both input sequences.

+Results:
+The program computes the Longest Common Subsequence (LCS) between the two input mRNA sequences.
+The results are as follows:
+Longest Common Subsequence: GGGATCCTTGGTCCTCTCAGCCCCAGGGAGGTGAAGGACGTCCTTCCCCAGGAGCCGCTGGCCATCCGGCAGGAAGATGAAGGTTCTGTGGGCTGCGTGCTGGTCACATTCCTGCAGGATGCCAGGCCGGTGGAGAAGCGGGGAGACAGAGCGGGCCCGAGCTGCGCCGCAACCAGTGGCAGAGCGGCCAGCGCTGGGAACTGGCACTGGGTCGCTTTTGGGATACCTGCGCTGGGTGCAGACACTGTCTGAGCAGGTGCAGGAGGAGCGCTCAGCTCCCAGGTCACCCAGGAACTGAGGGCGCTGAGGACGAGACCATGAGGATTGAAGGCCTACAAATCGGAACTGGAGAACAATACCCGGGGCGGAGGAGACGCGGGCACGGCTGTCCAAGGAGCTGCAGGCGGCGAGGCCCGGCTGGGCGCGGAATGGAGGACGTGTGCGGCCGCCTGGTGCAGTACCGCGGCGAGGTGCAGGCCATGCTCGCCAGAGCACCGAGACTGCGGTCGCCTCGCCTCCCACCTGCGCAAGCTGCGTAAGCGGCTCCTCCGGATGCCGATGACCTGCAGAAGCGCCTGGCGGTACCACCGGGGCCCGCGAGGCGCCGAGCGCGGCCTCAGCGCCATCCGCGAGCCCTGGGCCCTGGTGGAAAGGCCGCGTGCGGGCGCCACTTGGGCTCCCTGGCCGGCCAGCCGCTACGGGCGGGCCCAGGCGGGGGAGCGGCTGCGCGCGCGGAGGAGGAGATGGGCAGCCGGACCCCACCCCTGGACGAGGTGAAGGGCGGTGGCGAGGTGCGCGCCAAGCTGAGGAGCAGGCCCACAAACGCCTGCAGGCCGACCTTCCAGGCCCGCCTCAAGAGCTGGTTCGAGCCCCTGGTGGAAGACAGAGCGCCAGTGGGCCGGGCTGGTGGAGAAGGGCAGGTGGTGGCACCAGCGCCGCCCCTGTGCCCAGCGACAATCACTGAACGCCGAAGCTGAGCCATGCGACCCCACGCCACCCGTGCCTCCTCCTCCGCGCAGCTGCACGGAGACCTGTCCCGCCCCAGCCGTCCTCCTGGGGTGGACCCTAGTTTAATAAAGATTACCAAGTTTCACGCAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+Length of LCS: 1140
+Start Index in first string (wild_type_APOE.txt): 0 End Index in first string (wild_type_APOE.txt): 1222 Start Index in second string (mutated_APOE.txt): 24 End Index in second string (mutated_APOE.txt): 3354 The program also generates a visual highlight of the LCS in both input sequences in the output file.

+Conclusion:
+This project successfully implemented an efficient algorithm to find the Longest Common Subsequence between two mRNA sequences.
+The use of dynamic programming ensures that the solution is optimal and runs in a time complexity of O(mn), where m and n are the lengths of the two sequences.
+The program provides valuable information about the genetic similarity between the wild-type and mutated mRNA, which can be useful for further bioinformatics analysis.

+Future Work:
+In future iterations, the program could be extended to handle larger datasets and different types of sequence comparisons.
+Additionally, improvements could be made to visualize the sequences and highlight the LCS more intuitively.

 Dataset:
 1. mutated_APOE - (https://www.ncbi.nlm.nih.gov/nuccore/NM_181458.4?report=fasta&to=3359)
 2. wild_type_APOE - (https://www.ncbi.nlm.nih.gov/nuccore/NM_000041.2?report=fasta)